planck-repl/planck/site/src/performance.md

 In short, enabling it can lead to performance benefits, being more amenable to inlining, _etc._, but usually you want to leave it turned off during dev.

-And—importantly for Planck—it can be used to work around a particularly severe JavaScriptCore perf [bug](http://dev.clojure.org/jira/browse/CLJS-910) that you can encounter when evaluating the JavaScript generated for lengthy literal list forms.

 ### Closure Optimizations

 You can specify the Closure compiler level to be applied to source loaded from namespaces by using `-O` or `-​-optimizations`.
 The allowed values are `none`, `whitespace`, and `simple`.
 (Planck doesn't support whole-program optimization, so `advanced` is not an option.)